briansimiyuj/doctor-appointment-app/README.md

         e.
 Store the updated appointment details in the database and local storage

       3. Save the updated appointments to localStorage

+    ### Rescheduled History Modal

+    Rescheduled History Modal will be used to display the rescheduling history of the appointment

+    1. Create a Rescheduled History Modal component and mount it on the Reschedule Appointment Modal component on Tab Action component if showRescheduledHistoryModal is true

 ### Settings Context